nodejs/node/doc/api/dgram.markdown

 ### dgram.dropMembership(multicastAddress, [multicastInterface])

-Opposite of `dropMembership` - tells the kernel to leave a multicast group with `IP_DROP_MEMBERSHIP` socket option.
+Opposite of `addMembership` - tells the kernel to leave a multicast group with `IP_DROP_MEMBERSHIP` socket option.
 This is automatically called by the kernel when the socket is closed or process terminates, so most apps will never need to call this.

-If `multicastAddress` is not specified, the OS will try to add membership to all valid interfaces.
+If `multicastAddress` is not specified, the OS will try to drop membership to all valid interfaces.